Ada-Developers-Academy/core-unit-1/intro-to-tests/intro-to-pytest.md

 ## Virtual Environments

 At high level, virtual environments are used to install and manage packages separately from other projects that could be using the same packages.
-For instance, if project A requires an older version of `pytest` than project B, using a virtual environment allows both projects to exist on the same machine without have to upgrade/downgrade `pytest` to meet the conflicting version requirements.
+For instance, if project A requires an older version of `pytest` than project B, using a virtual environment allows both projects to exist on the same machine without needing to upgrade/downgrade `pytest` to meet the conflicting version requirements.
 We will discuss virtual environments in greater detail later in `Managing Packages` and when discussing the `Adagrams` project.

 ### !end-callout